cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 4. The host chain upon receiving the IBC packet will call `DeserializeTx` and then call `AuthenticateTx` for each message.
 If either of these steps fails an error will be returned

 Messages are authenticated on the host chain by taking the controller side port identifier and calling `GetInterchainAccountAddress(controllerPortId)` to get the expected interchain account address for the current controller port.
 If the signer of this message does not match the expected account address then authentication will fail.
-An example implementation for the cosmos SDK can be seen here:
+An example implementation for the cosmos SDK can be seen [here](https://github.com/cosmos/ibc-go/blob/interchain-accounts/modules/apps/27-interchain-accounts/keeper/relay.go#L76).

 5. The host chain will then call `ExecuteTx` for each message and return an acknowledgment